zed-0xff/zimg/README.md

 TODO: Delete this and the text above, and describe your gem

+## not implemented

+* JPEG block smoothing, by default is ON in libjpeg-turbo and imagemagick

 ## Installation

 Install the gem and add to the application's Gemfile by executing: